alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 fi
 ```

-To understand this, we should consider what each line is actually doing. `POS_VIS_DIST=$(echo "$R_RES * 1000 / 2" | bc -l)` instantiates a variable that is equal to the resolution of the raster, multiplied by 500.
-This represents how many cells in any direction an observer can "look" without the number of rows or columns exceeding 1000. `bc` is a command to use "an arbitrary precision calculator language" (it calculates numbers).
+To understand this, we should consider what each line is actually doing.

+`POS_VIS_DIST=$(echo "$R_RES * 1000 / 2" | bc -l)` instantiates a variable that is equal to the resolution of the raster, multiplied by 500.
+This represents how many cells in any direction an observer can "look" without the number of rows or columns exceeding 1000. `bc` is a command to access "an arbitrary precision calculator language" (it calculates numbers).
 The pipe (`|`) is a way to connect the output of the left command to the input of the right command.

 In the shell you could write: